Skip to content

 Medical Student Rotation – Diversity Scholarships

 To promote our Medical Center’s mission to enhance diversity and to help to defray the costs of housing, airfare, and other expenses, Kaiser Oakland is offering scholarships of up to $2000 to senior medical students wishing to pursue fourth year rotations in internal medicine at our medical campus.
 Recipients will be selected based on their record of promoting diversity and inclusion.
-More information can be found on our medical student rotation page or applications can contact our Student Programs Coordinator, Christy Try, for more information and for the brief application at: Christy.A.Try@kp.org
+More information can be found on our medical student rotation page or applications can contact our Student Programs Coordinator, Rhonda Hall, for more information and for the brief application at: Rhondalyn.R.Hall@kp.org

 Back To Top